-- · on an actual basis; - on a pro forma basis to reflect (the number of common shares to be issued for each Series as disclosed parenthetically) (1) the conversion of all outstanding shares of our Series A Preferred Stock (625,894), Series B Preferred Stock (737,648), Series C Preferred Stock (348,822), and Series D Preferred Stock (1,785,114), the exercise and conversion of a warrant to purchase our Series C Preferred Stock (1,239) and two warrants to purchase our Series D Preferred Stock (2,549), and the exchange of all shares of common stock of EyeGate Pharma S.A.S. (presented as non-controlling interests) into the following shares of our Preferred Stock (inclusive of anti-dilution shares) Series B Preferred Stock (525,004), Series C Preferred Stock (187,173) and Series D Preferred Stock (358,146) and the subsequent conversion of such shares into shares all into 4,571,589 shares of our common stock immediately prior to the closing of the offering, (2) the exercise of two warrants to purchase an aggregate of 10,929 shares of our common stock, (3) issuance of 15,036 common shares to the University of Miami, (4) shares of our common stock issuable upon the conversion of our convertible notes (including accrued interest) 2012 Notes, as amended (\$608,573), 2013 Notes, as amended (\$1,565,298) and 2014 Notes (\$1,026,044), into 66,876, 172,011 and 112,752 common shares, respectively, based on an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the
+- on an actual basis: - on a pro forma basis to reflect (the number of common shares to be issued for each Series as disclosed parenthetically) (1) the conversion of all outstanding shares of our Series A Preferred Stock (625,894), Series B Preferred Stock (737,648), Series C Preferred Stock (348,822), and Series D Preferred Stock (1,785,114), the exercise and conversion of a warrant to purchase our Series C Preferred Stock (1,239) and two warrants to purchase our Series D Preferred Stock (2,549), and the exchange of all shares of common stock of EyeGate Pharma S.A.S. (presented as non-controlling interests) into the following shares of our Preferred Stock (inclusive of anti-dilution shares) Series B Preferred Stock (525,004), Series C Preferred Stock (187,173) and Series D Preferred Stock (358,146) and the subsequent conversion of such shares into shares all into 4,571,589 shares of our common stock immediately prior to the closing of the offering, (2) the exercise of two warrants to purchase an aggregate of 10,929 shares of our common stock issuable upon the conversion of our convertible notes (including accrued interest) 2012 Notes, as amended (\$620,329), 2013 Notes, as amended (\$1,595,537) and 2014 Notes (\$1,045,996), into 126,591, 325,614 and 213,465 common shares, respectively, based on an assumed initial public offering price of \$7.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+The convertible notes will convert into shares of our common stock at a conversion price equal to 70% of the public offering price as described in the "Description of Capital Stock" Section.

-- cover page of this prospectus.
-The convertible notes will convert into shares of our common stock at a conversion price equal to 70% of the public offering price as described in the "Description of Capital Stock" Section and (5) the filing of our amended and restated certificate of incorporation immediately prior to the closing of this offering. - on a pro forma as adjusted basis to give further effect to our issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$13.00 per share, the midpoint of the price range listed on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+• on a pro forma as adjusted basis to give further effect to our issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$7.00 per share, the midpoint of the price range listed on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.